How to troubleshoot 'segmentation fault' error

 Skills Graph

-%%%%{init: {'theme':'neutral'}}%%%% flowchart RL linux(("`Linux`")) -.-> linux/BasicSystemCommandsGroup(["`Basic System Commands`"]) linux/BasicSystemCommandsGroup -.-> linux/help("`Command Assistance`") linux/BasicSystemCommandsGroup -.-> linux/man("`Manual Access`") subgraph Lab Skills linux/help -.-> lab-415663{{"`How to troubleshoot 'segmentation fault' error?`"}} linux/man -.-> lab-415663{{"`How to troubleshoot 'segmentation fault' error?`"}} end
+%%%%{init: {'theme':'neutral'}}%%%% flowchart RL linux(("`Linux`")) -.-> linux/BasicSystemCommandsGroup(["`Basic System Commands`"]) linux/BasicSystemCommandsGroup -.-> linux/help("`Command Assistance`") linux/BasicSystemCommandsGroup -.-> linux/man("`Manual Access`") subgraph Lab Skills linux/help -.-> lab-415663{{"`How to troubleshoot 'segmentation fault' error`"}} linux/man -.-> lab-415663{{"`How to troubleshoot 'segmentation fault' error`"}} end

-Understanding Segmentation Fault
+Understanding Segmentation Faults in Linux

 • Dereferencing a null pointer

-• Attempting to write to read-only memory
+• Attempting to write to a read-only memory location

 #include <stdio.h>